agonzalez9784/Fakes-Pizza/README.md

+## Fake's Pizza

+The project is currently in progress so it's definitely unfinished with bugs.

 A faux pizza shop UI that allows you to order online and track the status of your order.
 It also includes an admin page that allows the owner to look at sales data and modify order data.